husseinmozannar/multimodal-deep-learning-for-disaster-response/README.md

 We adapt the code from https://github.com/dennybritz/cnn-text-classification-tf to our dataset and add the ability to display a confusion matrix and predict single captions.

+Make sure to download either the word2vec embeddings found here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit or the glove embeddings: https://nlp.stanford.edu/projects/glove/.

-train.py produces for each model a folter containing graph data that can be automatically used later for prediction.
+train.py produces for each model a folder containing graph data that can be automatically used later for prediction.

 # Decision Fusion